 Bill benefits for marginalized veterans, including those veterans who have been denied the full range of G.I.
 Bill benefits due to their gender or race.
-We support The GI Bill Restoration Act (S.3257/H.R.1255) and the restoration of GI Bill benefits denied to minority veterans and their families and seek to see these economic harms repaired.
+We support efforts like The GI Bill Restoration Act from previous Congress, the restoration of GI Bill benefits denied to minority veterans and their families, and other efforts to see these economic harms repaired.

-While there is much action to be done for our nation's veterans and service members, it is also important to have strong congressional oversight for recent legislative wins.
+While there is much action to be done for our nation's veterans and service members, it is also equally as important to have strong congressional oversight for recent legislative wins.